 Employees usually operate commercial trucks during the course and scope of their employment.
 When an accident occurs, the employer is generally held liable for the acts of their employees.
 Unlike car accidents with individuals, your truck accident claim may involve complex theories of law holding the employer responsible.

 Truck accidents result in more severe injuries, losses, and property damage.
 As a result, injured victims may feel more at stake.
 Their financial situation may be in complete upheaval.
 Additionally, their physical and emotional recovery may be long-term or even permanent.
-It’s vital to have a qualified personal injury attorney who understands the depth of your harm.
+It’s vital to have a qualified attorney who understands the depth of your harm.

 Evidence obtained after a truck accident assists an attorney in pursuing a successful claim on their client’s behalf.
 For example, most commercial trucks contain a black box that records vital information about the driver’s conduct and behavior in the days, hours, and minutes leading up to the accident.
 An attorney may also demand copies of employment records, surveillance footage, maintenance records, and cell phone records to strengthen an injured victim’s case.
 This type of information does not exist in regular car accident cases.